margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Meet the demands of the day
 See the sun rise

+## Circling Back ##
+Circling back trhough time.
+Unwinding the clock.
+Turning to pen and paper.

+## Old Dream Dying, New Dream Awakening ##
+The old dream dying is a new dream awakening.

 ## God Knows the Room ##
 God knows the room.
 Thank you for knowing my need.